 The games usually offer players a wide range of vehicles and tracks to choose from, while also giving some adjustability when it comes to performance customization.
 This means you will most likely find your favourite car on a simcade game and be able to customize things like tire wear and fuel consumption, but not have to worry about too many other options affecting your experience.

-Examples Of Simcade Racing Games
+The Best Simcade Racing Games

 The games also offer some reasonable room for customization, alongside in-game options for controlling some of the finer aspects of your car.
 These include things like brake biases and weight distribution, which can help to up the realism factor.
 However, these games are also designed to be fun and highly playable, and that is why they are good examples of simcade racing games.